iuliiasergeeva-custodia/custodia-app/docs/DEPLOYMENT.md

 3. Check that CSV file path is correct (`frontend/pages/dashboard/assets/mock_locations.csv`)
 4. Check Render logs for any errors

-### Database Connection Issues
+### Contact Form Not Working

-If database features aren't working:
+If contact form doesn't send emails:
-1. Verify `DATABASE_URL` is set correctly in Render dashboard
+1. Verify `EMAIL_USER` and `EMAIL_PASS` are set correctly in Render dashboard
-2. Check that PostgreSQL database is created and running
+2. Check that you're using an App Password (not your regular Gmail password)
-3. Ensure database tables are created (run `python -m backend.app.main` locally first)
+3. Set `EMAIL_TEST_MODE=true` to test without sending emails
-4. Check Render logs for database connection errors
+4. Check Render logs for email errors

 ### Port Issues

 Render automatically sets the `PORT` environment variable.
-The FastAPI app uses `$PORT` from the environment, which should work automatically.
+The server uses `process.env.PORT || 3000`, which should work automatically.

 ## Custom Domain (Optional)